-- a.
-Employees on a 56-hour or work schedule must schedule vacation leave in a minimum of a 4-hour block and may increase in guarter-hour increments thereafter. - b.
+- Employees on a 56-hour or work schedule must schedule vacation leave in a minimum of a 4-hour block and may increase in quarter-hour increments thereafter. - b.
 Vacation leave taken between the hours of 1900 and 0700 must be taken as one 12-hour block. - c.
-Vacation leave starting prior to 1900 may utilize the 4-hour minimum. - 3.
-The Battalion Chief will use a random lottery to determine which employees will be authorized to take vacation leave on these days.
-For these days, a fourth suppression vacation position will be available. - a.
-Independence Day July 4
+Vacation leave starting prior to 1900 may utilize the 4-hour minimum.

-- b.
+- 3. For the following days, a fourth suppression vacation position will be available.
+The Battalion Chief will use a random lottery to determine which employees will be authorized to take vacation leave on these days. - a.
+Independence Day July 4 - b.
 Thanksgiving Fourth Thursday of November - c.
 Christmas Eve December 24 - d.
 Christmas December 25 - 4.
 Employees on military leave will not count towards the available vacation positions.

-4.3 40-HOUR DAYTIME EMPLOYEES
+4.3 40-HOUR EMPLOYEES

-Administration of vacation leave for 40-hour daytime employees will use the following guidelines:
+Administration of vacation leave for 40-hour employees will use the following guidelines: